Westinghouse Electric Corporation: Beginnings

+1990s

-In 1990, Westinghouse experienced a financial catastrophe when the corporation lost over one billion dollars due to bad high-risk, high-fee, high-interest loans made by its Westinghouse Credit Corporation lending arm.
+In 1990, Westinghouse experienced a serious setback when the corporation lost over one billion dollars due to bad high-risk, high-fee, high-interest loans made by its Westinghouse Credit Corporation lending arm.

 In an attempt to revitalize the corporation, the board of directors appointed outside management in the form of CEO Michael H. Jordan, who brought in numerous consultants to help re-engineer the company in order to realize the potential that they saw in the broadcasting industry.
 Westinghouse reduced the workforce in many of its traditional industrial operations and made further acquisitions in broadcasting to add to its already substantial Group W network, including Infinity Broadcasting, TNN, CMT, American Radio Systems, and rights to NFL broadcasting.
 These investments cost the company over fifteen billion dollars.
-To recoup its costs, Westinghouse sold many other operations.
-Siemens purchased its non-nuclear power generation division, while other firms bought its defense electronics division, its metering and load control division (which was sold to ABB), its residential security division, the office furniture company Knoll, and Thermo King.
+To recoup its costs, Westinghouse sold many other operations, including its defense electronics division, its metering and load control division (which was sold to ABB), its residential security division, the office furniture company Knoll, and Thermo King.

-Westinghouse purchased CBS Inc. in 1995 for $5.4 billion.
-Westinghouse Electric Corporation changed its name to and became the original "CBS Corporation" in 1997.
-Also in 1997, the Power Generation Business Unit, headquartered in Orlando, Florida, was sold to Siemens AG of Germany.
+Westinghouse purchased CBS Inc. in 1994 for $5.4 billion.
+Westinghouse Electric Corporation changed its name to and became the original CBS Corporation in 1997.
+Also in 1997, the Power Generation Business Unit, headquartered in Orlando, Florida, was sold to Siemens of Germany.
 A year later, CBS sold all of its commercial nuclear power businesses to British Nuclear Fuels Limited (BNFL).
 In connection with that sale, certain rights to use the Westinghouse trademarks were granted to the newly formed BNFL subsidiary, Westinghouse Electric Company.
 That company was sold to Toshiba in 2006.

-Patents

-During the 20th century, Westinghouse engineers and scientists were granted more than 28,000 U.S. patents, the third most of any company.